ravi688/VulkanRenderer/README.md

    ```
    $ make -s clean
    ```

-## Features

-### Multipass Rendering

-1. Render Pass Pool to avoid pass duplication
-2. Sorting Render Passes using Topological Sort to minimize multiple runs of the same render pass.

-### Render Queues

-1. Background Render Queue

-2. Geometry Render Queue

-3. Overlay Render Queue

-4. General Purpose Render Queues

-### Render Textures  (Hybrid render textures)
-A camera can render its depth and color output to a user supplied textures - both at the same time.

-1. **Depth Render Texture** <br>
-   One can redirect the depth render output of a camera to a depth render texture

-2. **Color Render Texture** <br>
-   One can redirect the color render output of a camrea to a color render texture

-3. **Depth Cube Render Texture (Shadow map for point lights)** <br>
-   One can redirect the depth render output of 360 view (6 faces of a cube) to a cube depth render texture - which can further be used as a shadow map for point lights.

-4. **Color Cube Render Texture (Environment map for reflection effects)** <br>
-   One can redirect the color render output of 360 view (6 faces of a cube) to a cube color render texture - which can further be used as a environment reflection map.

-### Textures and Cubemaps

-1. Normal Map

-2. Albedo Map

-3. Skybox &  Reflection cubemap

-### Camera System

-1. Multiple Cameras

-2. Render Target switching

-3. Orthographic and Perspective Projection
-4. Split rendering

-### Lights

-1. Directional lights

-2. Point lights

-3. Spot lights

-### Meshes

-1. Support for ASCII STL, BINARY STL

-2. Support for ASCII OBJ

-3. Mesh Trangulation and Quadrangulation

-4. Tangent Vector Generation

-### Text Mesh Rendering

-1. Glyph pool to avoid glyph mesh duplication

-2. High performance internal data structure to frequently update the text data

-3. Text Mesh batching

-### Bitmap Text Rendering
-1. Glyph Bitmap Atlas to avoid glyph bitmap duplication
-2. Text Layout Callback to customize the placement of glyphs.

-### Materials

-1. String to fast integer handles for constant lookup

-### Shaders

-1. Multiple Render passes and Subpasses (fully control over the input and output attachments)

-2. Custom attachments configuration

-3. Fixed Function pipeline configuration for each pass

 ## Documentation
 The full documentation will be available very soon, however, for now you can have a look at the [Wiki](https://github.com/ravi688/VulkanRenderer/wiki).